Learn more about Cataract Surgery

 For more information regarding private vs NHS Cataract Surgery, click here.

-We offer a high-quality, personalised treatment with an exceptional success rate (among the best in the country – and the world!).
+We offer high-quality, personalised treatment and have one of the best success rates for Cataract Surgery in the country.
 This is thanks to the knowledge of our team of surgeons and our unique access to the most up-to-date technology.

 For more information about what makes Cataract Surgery at London Vision Clinic as effective as possible, click here.

-We are always blown away by the reviews and testimonials from our patients.
-We have now received thousands of 5-star reviews across all our available treatments – including Cataract Surgery.
+We are grateful to our patients for taking the time to share reviews and testimonials regarding their experience at London Vision Clinic.
+We now have thousands of 5-star reviews from our patients, including those who had Cataract Surgery at our Harley Street clinic.
 For example, Nadya, who had Cataract Surgery with Mr Alistair Stewart at London Vision Clinic in 2021, had this to say:

 “Mr Alistair Stewart operated on me and he was so caring and made me feel totally at ease during the procedure.
 Even though I was due to see him the day after surgery, he even contacted me the afternoon of my surgery to see how I was doing.